 …But history has ample evidence that liberty blossoms in most unexpected of places and at seemingly impossible times.
 The world is moving towards demolishing walls that have fragmented and distorted the world.
 India could not remain for long an island of statism.
 Indian history shows that people believe in minimal decencies and are capable of fighting against tyrants if a Gandhi comes along.
 An Indian Hitler will have to be exceptionally lucky to survive for any length of time.
 This much hope ought to be enough for seekers of liberty and equality.

 First Published in The Liberal Times – November 1995

-Other editions of the publication can be accessed at Indian Liberals, an open, multilingual digital archive committed to preserving liberal voices in the Indian public sphere.
+Other editions of publication can accessed at Indian Liberals, an open, multilingual digital archive committed to preserving liberal voices the Indian public sphere.

 The opinions expressed in this essay are those of the authors.
 They do not purport to reflect the opinions or views of CCS.